cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 ### In Case of Interlibrary Loan

 We can see another instance of this within *Primo* itself.
-In UK's InfoKat, I search for the phrase `electronic resources` and filter by the *WorldCat* options.
+Let's say that in my university's version of InfoKat, I search for the phrase `electronic resources` and filter by the *WorldCat* options.
 By filtering for *WorldCat* options, I'm more likely to retrieve records that are not in UK Library's collections.

 The first option is a work titled **Electronic Resources.
 Selection and bibliographic control.**